Venture Capital and Growth Private Equity

-A one page outline of the complying investment framework is available on the Austrade website.
-Any enquiries should be directed to email@example.com
+A one page outline of the complying investment framework is available on the Austrade website Austrade website.
+Any enquiries should be directed to firstname.lastname@example.org

 Why has the Government made these changes?

-The Government announced a review of the SIV programme on 7 March 2014 to improve the effectiveness and competitiveness of the programme.
-The review was conducted by DIBP in consultation with the financial services industry and other stakeholders, including State and Territory governments.
+The Government announced a review of the SIV program on 7 March 2014 to improve the effectiveness and competitiveness of the program.
+The review was conducted by DIBP in consultation with the financial services industry and other stakeholders, including state and territory governments.

 In October 2014, the Government endorsed the key recommendations of the review, announcing them as part of the Industry Innovation and Competitiveness Agenda.
 They included: